lokalise/node-core/README.md

   - `param`, the configuration parameter name;
   - `schema`, zod schema to use for parsing and validation;

+> **Note:** Starting from version 14, the library requires Zod v4 API usage, to continue using Zod v3 API, please use version 13 of the library.

 ### Mandatory Configuration Parameters

 - `getMandatory()`, returns the value of a mandatory configuration parameter.
 If the value is missing, an `InternalError` is thrown.
 Parameters are: